cludwell/spokeswheel/DEVLOG.md

-✅ On Reg Update, will want conditional send to Stripe if user has not paid yet ✅ Theres currently a problem updating state after a booking has been deleted ✅ Error handling is not happening on registration creation and backend fetch is being sent 🔲 We're ready for production!
+✅ On Reg Update, will want conditional send to Stripe if user has not paid yet ✅ Theres currently a problem updating state after a booking has been deleted ✅ Error handling is not happening on registration creation and backend fetch is being sent ✅ We're ready for production!
 ✅ Copy payment links in Stripe to production mode
 ✅ Create a test payment link for .25 cents to make sure stripe is working in production ✅ Update redirection from Stripe to my app's url
 ✅ Remember to handle secret keys
-🔲 Paid status is not being updated via the webhook, probably secret key related
+✅ Paid status is not being updated via the webhook, probably secret key related 🔲 If user has paid they are unable to change lodging on registration update

 this command will be used to update frontend without effecting database npm run deploy